rubencodes/UnusedCodeTool/README.md

 swift build
 ```

-To run the script lcoally:
+To run the script locally:

 ```
 swift run unused-code-tool